slogan621/tscharts/surgerytype/README.md

 ```

-**Delete Surgerytype**
+**Delete a Surgery type**
 ----
-  Delete a surgerytype instance.
+  Delete a surgery type instance.
 Use is not recommended except for unit test applications.

 * **URL**